stdlib-js/stdlib/FAQ.md

 1. __64-bit integers__: add support for 64-bit integers.
 64-bit integers (both signed and unsigned) are important for the following reasons:

    * __Bit manipulation__.
-Currently, the only way to manipulate the bits of a double-precision floating-point number is to use typed arrays (see [`toWords()`][stdlib-float64-to-words]), which is problematic because the process is, when compared to modern languages, [slow][stdlib-frexp] and [inefficient][stdlib-ldexp].
+Currently, the only way to manipulate the bits of a double-precision floating-point number is to use typed arrays (see [`toWords()`][@stdlib/math/base/utils/float64-to-words]), which is problematic because the process is, when compared to modern languages, [slow][@stdlib/math/base/special/frexp] and [inefficient][@stdlib/math/base/special/ldexp].
 Modern languages with 64-bit integer support allow the bits of a double-precision floating-point number to be [reinterpreted][golang-float64bits] as a 64-bit integer, thus enabling easier manipulation, faster operations, and more efficient [code][golang-frexp].
-This is especially important for low level implementations of transcendental [functions][stdlib-exp10] where bit manipulation can lead to significant performance gains.
+This is especially important for low level implementations of transcendental [functions][@stdlib/math/base/special/exp10] where bit manipulation can lead to significant performance gains.
    * __Pseudorandom number generation__.
 Modern pseudorandom number generators (PRNGs) commonly use 64-bit integers.
 Hence, lack of native 64-bit integer support prevents implementing more robust PRNGs which have longer periods and better randomness qualities (e.g., [xorshift*][xorshift*], [PCG][pcg], and [Mersenne twister (64-bit)][mersenne-twister]).
    * __IDs__.
 In modern applications, 32-bit integer IDs are rarely enough.
 32-bit integers have on the order of `10**9` unique values compared to `10**19` for 64-bit integers.
 With 64-bit integer support, additional efficient hashing and bit masking algorithms become feasible.